Inside JRE-Germany: A Conversation with former President Christian Ottenbacher

 Can you describe the philosophy behind your restaurant and what makes it unique?

-We are a family business in its 4th and 5th generation.
-Our family has been hosting guests for almost 130 years in a restaurant that is almost 180 years old.
-That's what gives our business its special flair.
+We are a family business spanning the fourth and fifth generations.
+Our family has been welcoming guests for almost 130 years in a restaurant that is nearly 180 years old.
+This long-standing tradition gives our business a very special character.

 Passing on the Craft